Reins981/speedcamwarner/README.md

 # A simple speedcam warner based on OpenStreetMap (OSM)

 This App is designed to run on Android. iOS is not supported.
-The sources also include a ready to go buildozer.spec file for arm64-v8a.
+The sources also include a ready to go buildozer.spec file for the arm64-v8a platform.
 This can be adapted to your needs.

-**Tested on:**
+**Tested on android architecture:**
 - arm64-v8a

 **Preconditions:**